denten-books/plain-text/0-intro.md

 ## Plan of the Present Work

-The tangled pathways of inscription winding its way through the device exist in relation to distinct communities of computational practice.
+The tangled pathways of inscription winding their way through the device exist in relation to distinct communities of computational practice.
 A researcher cannot therefore expect to discover a single theoretical framework that captures the complexity of simulated text in motion.
-The inscription goes by one name in one part of the system and by another elsewhere.
-What counts for "code" and "poetry" in one domain, like computer science, may not account for the same in another domain, like creative writing.
 An engineer's use of the words "code" and "poetry" differs from that of a poet's.
 The changing contexts evoke the corresponding shift in operational definitions.
 Consequently, this book is neither a total history of modern computing nor a survey of literary